magnars/mark-multiple.el/README.md

 * `inline-string-rectangle` which works like `string-rectangle` but lets you write inline - making it less error prone.
 * `rename-sgml-tag` which updates the matching tag while typing.
-* `js2-rename-var` which renames the variable on point and all occurrences in its lexical scope.

 Installation
 ------------